1983 Sun Bowl

-The 1983 Sun Bowl, part of the 1983 bowl game season, took place on December 24, 1983, at the Sun Bowl Stadium in El Paso, Texas, United States.
+The 1983 Sun Bowl, part of the 1983 bowl game season, took place on December 24, 1983, at the Sun Bowl in El Paso, Texas, United States.
 The competing teams were the Alabama Crimson Tide, representing the Southeastern Conference (SEC), and the SMU Mustangs of the Southwest Conference (SWC).
 Alabama was victorious in by a final score of 28–7.
 This was the 50th edition of the Sun Bowl (49th playing between college teams).

 Teams

 Alabama

 The 1983 Alabama squad finished the regular season with a 7–4 record and losses against Penn State, Tennessee, Boston College and Auburn.
 Following their loss against Boston College, university officials announced they accepted an invitation to play in the Sun Bowl.
 The appearance marked the first for Alabama in the Sun Bowl, and their 27th overall bowl game appearance.

 SMU

 The 1983 SMU squad finished the regular season with a record of 10–1 and as SWC runner-up with their only loss coming against Texas.
 The appearance in the Sun Bowl marked the second for SMU in the game, and their 10th overall bowl game appearance.